satya24689/Iris_Flower_Classification/README.md

 ## Results

-The model achieves [X% accuracy] on the test dataset, demonstrating its ability to classify Iris flowers accurately.
+The model achieves 90% on the test dataset, demonstrating its ability to classify Iris flowers accurately.

 ## Contributing